MogammadTaariqBardien/php-quiz/README.md

 # php-quiz
-This repository contains PHP Quiz Project from the LMS and my attempt at doing it.
+- This repository contains PHP Quiz Project from the LMS and my attempt at doing it.

-## Live Link
--
+- This Quiz is about anime themed things.

 ## Prevalent Technologies Used

  - PHP
+ - HTML

 ### Other Technologies Used